-Warning Letters issued by FDA to the manufacturers and/or distributors of laser devices marketed for regrowing hair, treating acne, and promoting wound healing; a hair removal system; and a microdermabrasion device illustrate an important legal distinction – the difference between the legal definitions of cosmetics and medical devices.
+FDA warning letters issued to manufacturers and/or distributors of devices marketed for regrowing hair, weight reduction, spider vein removal, and dermabrasion, as well as injectable fillers and decorative contact lenses illustrate an important legal distinction – the differences between the legal definitions of cosmetics and medical devices.

 The FD&C Act requires medical device manufacturers to obtain marketing clearance for their products before offering them for sale [FD&C Act, section 501(f)(1)].
 The law does not require clearance or approval to market cosmetic products or ingredients.
 (An exception is color additives, which are covered separately in section 721 of the FD&C Act.)
 In addition, medical devices are subject to the Quality System Regulation (21 CFR part 820).
 Cosmetics are not subject to this regulation.